Minigrim0/music-keyboard/README.md

 # music-keyboard
-Transform your keyboard into a 1-8 channel looper
+A multi channel instrument looper for linux

+## WIP
+more informations coming soon

 ## Installation
 ```